 Studies have consistently proven that sudden life changes or emotional shock such as the death of a loved one or losing a job has made individuals extensively more susceptible to disease.
 This is inclusive of heart attacks and heart disease.

 A ground-breaking study conducted by Dr. Dean Ornish from the Harvard Medical School went on to establish that following a holistic lifestyle that includes meditation, had the ability to reverse fatty plaques which block the coronary arteries, which happen to be the main cause for most heart diseases.
-These comprehensive programs involve stress management, massage, diet, exercise, and meditation.
+These comprehensive programs involve stress management, acupuncture, massage, diet, water, exercise, and meditation.

 Achieving Balance Through Meditation